mvysny/suckless-ascii-profiler/README.md

 # How To Use / General Tips

+## Globbing / Class Matching

+All follow-up tips use class name matching, so it's best to show some examples for that:

+* `java.*` will match `java.lang.String` and `java.io.BufferedReader` but not `javax.net.SocketFactory`
+* `java.lang.String` will only match `java.lang.String` and not `java.lang.StringBuilder`

+## Hard/Soft Stack Collapsing

+If the call ends in one of `java.*` classes, it probably ends up in Java built-in class as `java.util.Map` which we do not want to dig into and profile its internals.
+We want to collapse the call node (all sub-calls will simply be counted towards the own time of this method).

+The difference between soft and hard collapsing is that soft-collapsing `java.*` won't collapse for example reflection calls like `java.lang.Method`, since the stack trace continues with your app's logic which is not `java.*`.

+Adding `java.*` to hard collapse would collapse all reflection calls which potentially continue executing your app's logic, which is generally not what you want to do.
+However, hard-collapsing terminal libraries like JDBC drivers is generally okay to do.

 ## Getting General Overview Where Your App Spends Most Time

 After the dump is printed on `profiler.stop(true)`, the last line looks like following: